jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/reporting-monitoring-data.md

 3. Support batch reporting mode.
 A single request can contain up to 50 data points; the data size shall not exceed 256k.

-Note: For Getting Started Guide on OpenAPI, please see the <a href="www.jdcloud.com">public description</a>
+Note: For Getting Started on OpenAPI, please see the <a href="www.jdcloud.com">public description</a>

 ### Request Method